 A child born to a Covered Person shall be covered for Accident, Sickness, and Congenital Defects for 31 days from the date of birth.
 At the end of this 31-day period, coverage will cease under the Rice University Student Health Insurance Plan.
 To enroll the dependent retroactive to their date of birth, the Covered Student must: 1) enroll the child within 31 days of birth, and 2) pay the additional premium.
-Please contact the Office of Student Benefits for the enrollment application.
+Please contact the Student Benefits Specialist for the enrollment application.

 A15.
 Coordination of Benefits or Dual Coverage

 If the Covered Person is insured under more than one group health plan, the benefits of the plan that covers the insured student will be used before those of a plan that provides coverage as a dependent.
 That is, if a student is a dependent on another plan, the Rice plan will be primary and pay claims first.
 For example, if a student is on the Rice plan, and also their parents’ or spouse’s plan as a covered dependent, all claims will be paid by Rice first.

 When both parents have group health plan that provide coverage as a dependent, the benefits of the plan of the parent whose birth date falls earlier in the year will be used first.
 The benefits available under this Plan may be coordinated with other benefits available to the Covered Person under any auto insurance, Workers’ Compensation, Medicare, or other coverage.
 The Plan pays in accordance with the rules set forth in the Rice Plan Policy.

 A16.
 What is the Mandatory Health & Wellness Support Fee?